jboss-fuse/quickstarts/sap-qidoclist-destination-standalone/README.md

 What is it?
 -----------

-This quick start shows how to integrate Apache Camel with SAP using the JBoss Fuse SAP Queued IDoc Destination Camel component.
-This component and its endpoints should be used in cases where a camel route is required to send Intermediate documents (IDocs) to an SAP system in order.
+This quick start shows how to integrate Apache Camel with SAP using the JBoss Fuse SAP Queued IDoc List Destination Camel component.
+This component and its endpoints should be used in cases where a camel route is required to send lists of Intermediate document (IDoc) to an SAP system in order.

-This quick start uses XML files containing serialized IDoc documents to create Customer records in the Flight Data Application within SAP.
+This quick start uses XML files containing serialized IDoc document lists to create Customer records in the Flight Data Application within SAP.
 These files are consumed by the quickstart's route and their contents are then converted to string message bodies.
-These messages are then routed to an `sap-qidoc-destination` endpoint which converts and sends them to SAP as `FLCUSTOMER_CREATEFROMDATA01` type IDoc documents to create Customer records.
-These iDocs are serializes within SAP on the inbound queue `QUICKSTARTQUEUE`.
+These messages are then routed to an `sap-qidoclist-destination` endpoint which converts and sends them to SAP as a list of `FLCUSTOMER_CREATEFROMDATA01` type IDoc documents to create Customer records.
+These iDoc lists are serializes within SAP on the inbound queue `QUICKSTARTQUEUE`.

 In studying this quick start you will learn:

-* How to define a Camel route containing the JBoss Fuse SAP Queued IDoc Destination Camel component using the Spring XML syntax.
+* How to define a Camel route containing the JBoss Fuse SAP Queued IDoc List Destination Camel component using the Spring XML syntax.
-* How to use the JBoss Fuse SAP Queued IDoc Destination Camel component.
+* How to use the JBoss Fuse SAP Queued IDoc List Destination Camel component.
 * How to configure connections used by the component.

 For more information see: